Thermal Modelling of Battery Cells for Optimal Tab and Surface Cooling Control: Model validation and evaluation

 Computational efficiency is of great importance for model-based applications, particularly real-time thermal optimization and control of large-scale battery packs.
-With this in mind, we examine the computational times of the developed model with various orders and compare them with that of the TEC model.
+With this in mind, we examine the computational times of the developed model with various orders and compare them with that of the TEC and FEM models.
 To have a fair comparison, we run each model ten times and compute their average simulation times in milliseconds (ms), with the results listed in Table~\ref{tab: compu-time}.
 Clearly, the CSG model with an order $O$=1 is more efficient than its TEC counterpart, leading to a reduction of 28.7\% in the required time.
 The model with higher orders takes longer to simulate, but its time consumption remains within the same order of magnitude as that of the TEC model.
+As expected, the FEM model takes a longer computational time, about 8s to compute the solution, making it impractical for real-time control applications.

 The above results indicate that the CSG model with $O$=1 offers distinct advantages in both accuracy and computational efficiency.
 Therefore, it can readily replace the TEC model in existing BMSs to improve battery thermal performance in the real world.
-In addition, it may be computationally feasible to use a high-order CSG model, e.g., the order of 4, within a BMS, leading to significantly advanced management of battery safety and lifetime.
+In addition, it may be computationally feasible to use a high-order CSG model, e.g., the order of 4, within a BMS, allowing a significantly more advanced management of battery safety and lifetime.